 by Beverly Hutchinson McNeff

-My goddaughter, Lauren, turned twenty-eight a few days ago.
-When children’s birthdays roll around, if you are like me, a flood of memories come to mind when they were just little ones.
-Thinking back on Lauren’s life, I was reminded of the following story that not only spoke of Lauren’s insight at such a young age, but also an important insight we can all learn from.
+My goddaughter, Lauren, will turn thirty-two this year.
+When a child’s birthday rolls around (even if they are grown), if you’re like me, a flood of memories comes to mind of when they were little.
+Thinking back on Lauren’s life, I was reminded of the following story that not only spoke of her insight at such a young age but also an important insight we can all learn from.

 Grandma and Grandpa were taking three-year-old Lauren on a trip.
-As she rode in her car seat with a carton of juice in hand, she asked them where she should put the carton when she was done with it.
+As she rode in her car seat with a carton of juice in hand, she asked them where she should put the carton when she was done.
 They told her to put it in the cup holder.
-There was silence from the back seat of the car, and then Lauren asked again, “Where should I put my juice?”
+There was silence from the car’s back seat, and Lauren asked again, “Where should I put my juice?”

 The response was the same, “Put it in the cup holder, Lauren,” said her grandparents.

 Again silence was followed by, “Where should I put my juice?”

 A little more firmly, the grandparents said, “In the cup holder.”